Neilston: Education

 A school for children of landowners and wealthy farmers was established in Neilston Parish by 1600, under the supervision of the Kirk Session; ordinary peasants remained illiterate.
 Neilston has two primary schools, but no secondary schools.
-St Thomas's Primary School is a feeder Roman Catholic primary school for St Luke's High School in Barrhead.
+St Thomas' Primary School is a feeder Roman Catholic primary school for St Luke's High School in Barrhead.
 Neilston Primary School is a non-denominational feeder primary school for both Barrhead High School in Barrhead and Eastwood High School in Newton Mearns.

-Neilston Primary School was founded in 1880 and the current building was built in the late 1960s with an open-plan extension completed in 1991, With a new campus plan in 2023 shared with St. Thomas.
+Neilston Primary School was founded in 1880 and the current building was built in the late 1960s with an open-plan extension completed in 1991, With a new campus plan in 2023 shared with St. Thomas'.
 The school roll was 350 in June 2005.
-St Thomas's Primary, linked with the local Catholic chapel of the same name, was built in 1964 in Broadlie Road beside the chapel where the old building was demolished.
+St Thomas' Primary, linked with the local Catholic church of the same name, was built in 1964 in Broadlie Road beside the church where the old building was demolished.
 The school roll was 186 in 2007.

-Both buildings are planned to be demolished and a new mixed campus is to be built in the current location of Neilston Primary, around 2022.
+Both buildings are planned to be demolished and a new shared campus is under construction behind the current location of Neilston Primary, which was opened in late March 2024.

 Sports

 Neilston F.C. is a football club playing in the West of Scotland Football League (established in 2020 - previously the club operated within the Scottish Junior Football Association since their establishment).
 Formed in 1945, they operate from the Brig O' Lea Stadium in Neilston and play in red and white kits.
 Their nickname is 'The Farmer's Boys', and their anthem is the folk song, A Farmer's Boy.

 There are two 11 a-side grass football pitches at Kingston Playing Fields in Neilston, these are maintained by East Renfrewshire Council and utilised by amateur and youth teams.

 Neilston Leisure Centre has a 25-metre (82 ft) swimming pool and a gym.
 Activities in the leisure centre include casual swimming, swimming lessons, pool fun sessions, fitness classes, sauna, gym sessions.
 It has a mural from the 1960s.

 Neilston has two lawn bowling clubs: Neilston Bowling Club formed in 1903 and Crofthead Bowling Club formed in 1921.

 The Neilston Agricultural Show (an annual Cattle show) is held on the first Saturday of May each year and hosts many competitive sporting events including tug of war, relay races (between local schools), equine sports and dog agility.
 The showground is also the start and finish point for The Pad Race, a 4.5 mile trail running race where entrants lap Neilston Pad.

+Neilston formerly hosted two senior football clubs which played in the Scottish Cup in the 1870s and 1880s - Glenkilloch F.C. and an earlier Neilston F.C.